 There is also lots we can do to mitigate toxic dies and polyester microfibers reaching our clean water and oceans.
-Did you know that fashion is considered the second worst water polluting industry, after agriculture ?
+Did you know that fashion is considered the second worst water pollution industry, after agriculture?
 Sure, everyone deserves comfy supportive shoes on their hooves and food in their stomach.
 The question is how to get there while being part of this planet, not against it.

 Speaking of being in harmony with nature, animal hides are used for creating all kinds of footwear, from boots to stilettos.

 Those mesmerizing patterns that put you in a trance, a statement of style and quality, we all agree.
-But sustainable shoes can ornate you with a touch of lux and comfort without harming any animal in the process.
+But sustainable shoes can adorn you with a touch of lux and comfort without harming any animals in the process.

 Freedom Moses slides take after nature's most beautiful creations, patterns and landscapes, without severing the connection to Mother Earth.
-Check out our women’s slides animal print collection to find your spirit animal, we personally love the fierce Cobra on grey slides.
+Check out our women's slides animal print collection to find your spirit animal, we personally love the fierce Cobra on gray slides .

 Joining the sustainable shoes movement will help create a more loving and compassionate global society.
 As the fashion industry grew, most footwear production was relocated to third world countries due to financial considerations.
 This created unethical labor practices, unfair trade and dangerous work conditions.
 Both brands and consumers can say goodbye to all these simply by making a decision.
 Freedom Moses has made that decision.